Chethanpatel/MetalloInspect/README.md

 - 4: Rolled in Scale
 - 5: Scratches

-Two types of datasets were used in the project: the first with only 90 images (15 for each defect: 60 in the training set and 30 in the test set) and the second, with which the best results were achieved, with 1800 images (300 for each defect: 1620 in the training set and 180 in the test set).
+### Datasets

+Two types of datasets were employed in the project:

+1. **Small Dataset**
+   - Images: 90 (15 for each defect)
+   - Training Set: 60 images
+   - Test Set: 30 images

+2. **Large Dataset (Best Results)**
+   - Images: 1800 (300 for each defect)
+   - Training Set: 1620 images
+   - Test Set: 180 images

+### Implementation

-The whole project was carried out entirely in Python can be found on the [Jupyter Notebook](Metal_Surface_Defects_Detection.ipynb) with Python code, output and comments.
+The entire project was implemented using Python, and the code along with detailed comments and outputs can be found in the [Jupyter Notebook](Metal_Surface_Defects_Detection.ipynb).

+### Results

+The best results were achieved with the large dataset, demonstrating the effectiveness of deep learning in metal surface defect detection.